How to add a price filter in WooCommerce: Complete Guide

 6. Flow Notify

 Flow Notify is a powerful email notification plugin tailored for WooCommerce stores.
-As eCommerce platforms are shifting towards more user-centric approaches, Flow Notify prioritizes giving store owners the flexibility to create personalized email notifications that resonate with their audience.
+As ecommerce platforms are shifting towards more user-centric approaches, Flow Notify prioritizes giving store owners the flexibility to create personalized email notifications that resonate with their audience.

 One of the significant advantages of using Flow Notify is its intuitive drag-and-drop editor.
 It offers store owners the freedom to design emails that align with their brand's aesthetics without any coding necessary.
 Whether it's incorporating brand colors, custom images, or tailored content, the possibilities with Flow Notify are vast.